 Samoa Travel Philanthropy Fund: Enhancing support of local initiatives

 In addition to encouraging business sustainability, our work in Samoa is also focused on using the power of the tourism industry to strengthen support for local conservation and community development efforts.
-To accomplish this, we are partnering with the community to develop a Travel Philanthropy Fund for Samoa.
+To accomplish this, we partnered with the community to develop a travel philanthropy fund for Samoa.

-This innovative fund will support small-scale destination stewardship initiatives that address some of the major issues threatening Samoa’s environment and community.
-These could be causes such as improving waste management, reducing youth unemployment, increasing local environmental awareness and diversifying community-driven tourism product options.
+The travel philanthropy fund, the Foundation for a Sustainable Samoa, was launched in 2017 with a mission of maximizing community benefits from tourism in Samoa by creating opportunities for local people to improve their well-being and safeguard their natural and cultural resources.
+The Foundation is dedicated to supporting small-scale destination stewardship initiatives that contribute to the following four priority sustainability causes: youth career development, environmental education, community economic development, and waste management.
 By capturing a largely untapped donor base of travelers and tourism businesses, the program will create a new funding mechanism for projects in need of financial assistance.
 In addition, the fund will raise traveler and resident awareness of key environmental and social issues facing the islands.
 By educating and uniting destination stakeholders around common causes, the fund will inspire collaboration to more effectively solve these problems.
 The fund will also be a way for stakeholders to highlight and share Samoa’s commitment to sustainability.
 By sharing stories of Samoa’s success, not only will the fund inspire activism locally, but it will also provide a sustainability model for other Pacific destinations to follow.